codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

   * `<helm-repo-chart-name>` is the name of the repo in which to add the Helm chart, and is either `cf-gitops-runtime` which is the default, or any custom name you define.
   * `--wait` waits until all the pods are up and running for the deployment.

+**Post-installation configuration**

+Depending on your configuration, if you have private registries, you need to override specific image values, and if your Git servers are on-premises, you need to add custom repository certificates.
+See [Optional GitOps Runtime configuration](#optional-gitops-runtime-configuration) in this article.

+You can now add [Git Sources]({{site.baseurl}}/installation/gitops/git-sources/), [external clusters]({{site.baseurl}}/docs/installation/gitops/managed-cluster/), [create and deploy GitOps applications]({{site.baseurl}}/docs/deployments/gitops/create-application/).

 ## Install GitOps Runtime via Terraform

 You can also use Terraform to install a GitOps Runtime with the [Helm provider](https://registry.terraform.io/providers/hashicorp/helm/latest/docs){:target="\_blank"}.

 Here is an example: